JasonGross/doctoral-thesis/presentation/outline.md

 - Requirements:
   - β-reduction (eliminating function call overhead)
-  - ιδ-reduction + rewrites (inlining defintions to eliminate function call overhead, also arithmetic simplification) .
-Note that without this we get quartic asymptotics of the # lines of code rather than merely quadratic, so it's not really acceptable to save for a later stage
+  - ιδ-reduction + rewrites (inlining defintions to eliminate function call overhead, also arithmetic simplification)
+    - Note that without this we get quartic asymptotics of the # lines of code rather than merely quadratic, so it's not really acceptable to save for a later stage
   - Code sharing preservation (to avoid exponential blowup in code size)
 - Obvious Requirements:
   - Verified (and not extending the TCB)
   - Performant (should not introduce extra super-linear factors --- note that we don't quite manage this one, but we do a lot better than the interactive solutions)
 - Implementation:
-  - Reflective so as to not extend the TCB and to perform fast enough .
-Side benefit: we can extract it to OCaml to run as a nifty command-line utility
+  - Reflective so as to not extend the TCB and to perform fast enough
+    - Side benefit: we can extract it to OCaml to run as a nifty command-line utility
   - NbE (for β) + let-lifting (code-sharing) + rewriting (ιδ+rewrite)
-    .
-Note that we use some tricks for speeding up rewriting such as pattern-matching compilation, on-the-fly emitting identifier codes so that we can use Coq's/OCaml's pattern matching compiler
+    - Note that we use some tricks for speeding up rewriting such as pattern-matching compilation, on-the-fly emitting identifier codes so that we can use Coq's/OCaml's pattern matching compiler, pre-evaluating the rewriter itself
 - Evaluation:
   - It works!
   - It's performant!